 As outlined in the indenture governing the 2020 Notes, the 2020 Notes are automatically convertible, contingent upon the occurrence of certain events, most notably a financing (a "Next Financing"), defined as the issuance and sale of additional preferred stock ("Financing Stock").
 The redemption price is defined as a price per share equal to 90% of the price per share paid by the other purchasers of the Financing Stock sold in the Next Financing.
-The 2020 Notes are redeemable into the number of shares of Next Financing Stock needed to settle all of the aggregate amount of principal and unpaid interest owed to the holder of such notes, which is based on the ultimate price per share associated with the Financing Stock.
+The 2020 Notes are redeemable into the number of shares of Financing Stock needed to settle the aggregate amount of principal and unpaid interest owed to the holder of such notes, which is based on the ultimate price per share associated with the Financing Stock.
 Consequently, the 2020 Notes are considered stock settled debt.

 This redemption feature embedded in the 2020 Notes is considered to be a derivative that is required to be separately accounted for at fair value and subsequently remeasured to fair value at each reporting date.
 Accordingly, upon issuance of the 2020 Notes, the Company recognized the fair value associated with the embedded derivative which resulted in an embedded derivative liability of approximately \$1,520, with an equal and offsetting debt discount.
 Upon the closing of the Business Combination on August 16, 2021, the embedded derivative was settled.
-Accordingly, at December 31, 2021, the fair value of the embedded derivative liability was \$0.
-The value of the embedded derivative liability at December 31, 2020 is presented together with the associated convertible notes on the consolidated balance sheets.
-See Note 3 for additional discussion of derivatives.
+Accordingly, at December 31, 2022 and December 31, 2021, the fair value of the embedded derivative liability was \$0.

-12. INTEREST EXPENSE AND OTHER
+13. INTEREST EXPENSE AND OTHER

-Interest expense and other for the years ended December 31, 2021 and 2020 consisted of the following (in thousands):
+Interest expense and other for the years ended December 31, 2022 and 2021 consisted of the following (in thousands):

-Year ended December 31,
+Twelve months ended December 31,

-2021 2020
+2022 2021

-Interest on term loan debt \$ 630 \$ 200
+Interest on term loan debt \$ \$ 630

-Interest on PPP loan 11 16
+Interest on PPP loan 11

-Interest on convertible note 700 359
+Interest on 2020 convertible note 700

-Amortization of debt issuance costs 725 97
+Amortization of debt issuance costs 725

+2022 convertible note issuance costs 474

-Amortization of debt discount 752 830
+Amortization of debt discount 752

-Amortization of premiums on marketable securities, net 456
+Amortization of premiums on marketable securities, net of accretion of discounts 778 456

+Realized losses on redemptions of marketable securities 77

-Common stock purchase agreement costs 1,583
+Common stock purchase agreement transaction costs 29 1,583

+Other 21

-Interest expense and other \$ 4,857 \$ 1,502
+Interest expense and other \$ 1,379 \$ 4,857

-13. STOCKHOLDERS' EQUITY
+14. STOCKHOLDERS' EQUITY

-The Company is authorized to issue 300,000,000 shares of common stock, par value \$0.0001 per share, and 1,000,000 shares of preferred stock, par value \$0.0001 per share.
-As of December 31, 2021, the Company had 155,137,237 and 0 shares of common stock and preferred stock issued and outstanding, respectively.
+The Company is authorized to issue 300,000,000 shares of common stock, par value \$0.0001 per share.
+As of December 31, 2022, the Company had 163,099,124 shares of common stock issued and outstanding.